networkedsystemsIITB/LoadGenerator/README.md

 ##Overview

-LoadGen is a load testing tool developed as a web application.
-It is developed based on Java fibers which is a thread based implementation in Java.
+LoadGen is a load testing tool which is developed as a web application.
+It is developed based on Java fibers which is a user-level thread implementation in Java.
 It supports basic HTTP testing, database testing and web service testing.
-The tool is useful in scenarios where the requests are having high response time.
+The tool is useful in scenarios where the requests are having high response time where many existing tools failed to generate load.
 It have advanced features like regular expression extractor and delay timer to create complex test scenarios.

-##Types of testing

-- Http Testing
-- Database Testing
-- Web Service Testing

 ##Required software packages/tools